Grady EMS: Communications

-Grady’s EMS Communications Center uses a state-of-the-art training lab to perform hands-on training to new and current employees.
+Grady's EMS Communications Center uses a state-of-the-art training lab to perform hands-on training to new and current employees.
 The lab is equipped with the Tri Tech CAD system, Pro QA and phone system to simulate real life emergencies in real time.

 Medical Direction

 Medical Direction for the all ALS service in Fulton County is provided by a team of doctors led by Dr. Arthur H. Yancey II, MD, MPH.
-Dr Yancey is an Associate Professor of Emergency Medicine, and has served for more than a decade as an experienced member of the Emory Department of Emergency Medicine Section of Pre-Hospital and Disaster Medicine.
+Dr Yancey is an associate professor of Emergency Medicine, and has served for more than a decade as an experienced member of the Emory Department of Emergency Medicine Section of Pre-Hospital and Disaster Medicine.
 Dr Yancey is the son of Dr. Asa G. Yancey Sr. a retired Emory Professor of Surgery.

 Media

-Being involved in a news-making call is a near daily occurrence for the crews of Grady EMS.
+Grady EMS has been involved in many cases spread by media outlets.
 Some higher profile incidents are listed here:

 I-75 Bluffton University bus crash

 March 2, 2007.
 Grady EMS triaged 35 patients with 7 fatalities and transported 29 patients (one later died of injuries).